Workplace investigation questions to ask each party

 Workplace investigations can cover a variety of topics such as alleged harassment, theft, or discrimination.
 In instances of alleged workplace harassment or inappropriate behavior, do your best to be empathetic and make the complainant feel comfortable.

-Here are some useful questions to ask:
+Here are some valuable questions to ask:

 1. What occurred?

 This is where you start taking down the complainant’s account of what happened.
 Encourage the interviewee to be as detailed as possible.
 Feel free to ask clarifying questions, but avoid cutting off the interview subject or making them feel rushed.
-Since this is likely the first account of the incident that you will hear, don’t be afraid to ask some clarifying questions if needed to help you better understand what occurred.

 2. When did this happen?
 Were there multiple instances?
 (If yes, is it still occurring?)